martinozanetti/my_songbook/README.md

     Song3
 ```

-Songs will appear in the songbook grouped per autor and in alphabetic order.
+Songs will appear in the songbook grouped by autor and in alphabetic order.
 Autors will appear in alphabetic order, too.

 ## Compile the songbook